 - Comfortable to hold.

 Now even ceiling fans are coming with Apple HomeKit compatibility.
 Hunter’s fans are Wi-Fi enabled and can be controlled by any iOS device.
-However, The fans aren’t exactly what you would call smart but thanks to the addition of HomeKit and WiFi they are the best in the market.
+However, The fan comes with a dimmable LED light bulb having covered cased white glass, letting you control the lightening of the bulb with a long-lasting life span. thanks to the addition of HomeKit and WiFi they are the best in the market.

-Users can easily control Hunter fan by using Siri voice commands.
+Users can easily control Hunter fans by using Siri voice commands, google assistant, and Alexa.
 Furthermore, The fans can also be controlled through scenes.
 Multiple fans can also be controlled using voice commands.

 - Easy installation.